DataDog/datadog-agent/docs/components/migrating-to-components.md

 added to a log file shipped within the flare.
 Ship as much data as possible in a flare instead of stopping at the first error.
 Returning an error does not stop the flare from being created or sent.

-### Migrating your code

-The code in `pkg/flare` uses the `FlareBuilder` interface, simplifying migration.
-Locate the code related to your component domain from `pkg/flare` and move it to your `fillFlare` function.

 ### Register the callback

 Finally, to Register your callback, provide a new `comp/core/flare/helpers:Provider` by using `comp/core/flare/helpers:NewProvider`.

+For this the constructor of your component must return a `helpers.Provider` that will be called for each flare creation (`NewProvider` does all the underlying work for you).

 Example from the `config` component: